 Categories and tags are both important ways to organize and group your posts.
 However, to help visitors find their way around your site, you should use them in slightly different ways.

 Categories are great for broadly grouping your posts, while tags are meant to describe the specific details of each post.

-It’s easy to get categories and tags mixed up, especially if you’re just getting started with WordPress.
-Your website may also change over time, to the point where one of your tags would now work better as a category.
+It’s easy to get categories and tags mixed up, especially if you are just getting started with WordPress.
+Your website may also change over time to the point where one of your tags would now work better as a category.